-- (1) Proceedings for infringement of a design may be instituted by the registered proprietor. - (2) Before the registered proprietor institutes such proceedings, he shall give notice thereof to every licensee in respect of the registered design in question whose name is recorded in the register, and any such licensee shall be entitled to intervene as a co-plaintiff: Provided that no such notice is necessary in the case of a compulsory licence in terms of section 21. - (3) A plaintiff in proceedings for infringement shall be entitled to relief by way of- - (a) an interdict; - (b) surrender of any infringing product or any article or product of which the infringing product forms an inseparable part; - (c) damages; and - (d) in lieu of damages, a reasonable royalty which would have been payable by the licensee or sublicensee in respect of the registered design concerned. - (4) For the purposes of determining the amount of any damages or reasonable royalty to be awarded under this section, the court may direct an enquiry to be held and may prescribe such procedures for conducting such enquiry as to it may seem fit. - (5) In any proceedings for infringement the defendant may counterclaim for the revocation of the registration of the design and, by way of defence, rely upon any ground on which the registration may be revoked. - (6) Any person who represents that any design is registered, without such representation disclosing the number of the registered design concerned, and from whom the number of such registered design has been requested in writing by registered post by any other person unaware of such number, may not recover from such other person damages, or obtain an interdict against him, in respect
+- (1) Proceedings for infringement of a design may be instituted by the registered proprietor. - (2) Before the registered proprietor institutes such proceedings, he shall give notice thereof to every licensee in respect of the registered design in question whose name is recorded in the register, and any such licensee shall be entitled to intervene as a co-plaintiff: Provided that no such notice is necessary in the case of a compulsory licence in terms of section 21. - (3) A plaintiff in proceedings for infringement shall be entitled to relief by way of- - (a) an interdict; - (b) surrender of any infringing product or any article or product of which the infringing product forms an inseparable part; - (c) damages; and - (d) in lieu of damages, at the option of the plaintiff, an amount calculated on the basis of a reasonable royalty which would have been payable by a licensee or sub-licensee in respect of the registered design concerned.